 The deferred tax liability relates to notional tax on the sum of the VIF less risk margin.
-The increase in the deferred tax liability at 31 March 2020 reflects the increase in the excess of the VIF over the risk margin compared to the previous period.
+The increase in the deferred tax liability at 31 March 2021 reflects the increase in the excess of the VIF over the risk margin compared to the previous period.

 Other liabilities have been valued in the same manner for both solvency purposes and for the financial statements except for deferred tax liabilities which is only present on the balance sheet for solvency purposes.
-There have been no changes to the recognition and valuation bases over the reporting period although the 2019 presentation by reporting category has been amended to be consistent with the current year.
+There have been no changes to the recognition and valuation bases over the reporting period.
 No material assumptions or judgements have been used in the valuation of the liabilities.